Requirements and Courses

 - POLS 5409, Special Topics in American Race, Gender, and Ethnic Politics, Evelyn Simien POLS and Africana Studies and Shayla Nunnally, POLS and Africana Studies; every four years.

-- POLS 5410, Black Feminist Theory and Practice, Evelyn Simien, POLS; every four years.
+- POLS 5410, Black Feminist Theory and Politics, Evelyn Simien, POLS; every four years.

 - PSYCH 6750, Stigma, Diane Quinn, Psychological Sciences; every other year.